.

 Wang B, Swaminathan S, Bhattacharyya MK (2015) Identification of Fusarium virguliforme FvTox1-Interacting Synthetic Peptides for Enhancing Foliar Sudden Death Syndrome Resistance in Soybean.
 PLoS ONE 10(12): e0145156. doi: 10.1371/journal.pone.0145156

-Wang, J., Bradley, C.A., Stenzel, O., Pedersen, D.K., Reuter-Carlson, U. and Chilvers, M.I.
-(2017) Baseline sensitivity of Fusarium virguliforme to fluopyram fungicide.
-Plant Dis., 101, 576–582. doi: 10.1094/PDIS-09-16-1250-RE
+Wang J, Bradley CA, Stenzel O, et al. (2017) Baseline sensitivity of Fusarium virguliforme to fluopyram fungicide.
+Plant Dis., 101: 576–582. doi: 10.1094/PDIS-09-16-1250-RE

-Wang B, Sumit R, Sahu BB, Ngaki MN, Srivastava SK, Yang Y, Swaminathan S, Bhattacharyya MK (2018) Arabidopsis Novel Glycine-Rich Plasma Membrane PSS1 Protein Enhances Disease Resistance in Transgenic Soybean Plants.
+Wang B, Sumit R, Sahu BB, et al. (2018) Arabidopsis Novel Glycine-Rich Plasma Membrane PSS1 Protein Enhances Disease Resistance in Transgenic Soybean Plants.
 Plant Physiology 176 (1) 865-878; doi: 10.1104/pp.16.01982

-Wang, J., Sang, H., Jacobs, J.L., Oudman, K.A., Hanson, L.E. and Chilvers, M.I.
-(2019) Soybean sudden death syndrome causal agent Fusarium brasiliense present in Michigan.
+Wang J, Sang H, Jacobs JL, et al. (2019) Soybean sudden death syndrome causal agent Fusarium brasiliense present in Michigan.
 Plant Dis., 103, 1234–1243. doi: 10.1094/PDIS-08-18-1332-RE

-Wang J, Jacobs JL, Roth MG, Chilvers MI.
-(2019) Temporal dynamics of Fusarium virguliforme colonization of soybean roots.
+Wang J, Jacobs JL, Roth MG, Chilvers MI (2019) Temporal dynamics of Fusarium virguliforme colonization of soybean roots.
 Plant Dis., 103, 19-27. doi: 10.1094/PDIS-03-18-0384-RE

 Weibelzahl-Fulton E, Dickson DW, Whitty EB (1996) Suppression of Meloidogyne incognita and M. javanica by Pasteuria penetrans in field soil.
 J. Nematol.
 28:43-49.